glaParaBio/harmony-explained/README.md

 Since cell #5 belongs to dataset 2, rows 2 and 4 are all zeros since the effect of dataset 1 and 3 don't apply to cell #5.
-The cumulative correction (biological + batch) is the su of these two coefficients.
-The result ois a vector of length 20 (the number of dimensions to correct):
+The cumulative correction (biological + batch) is the sum of these two coefficients.
+The result is a vector of length 20 (the number of dimensions to correct):

 ```